benedekrozemberczki/graph2vec/README.md

   <img width="720" src="graph_embedding.jpeg">
 </p>

-The model is now also available in the package [Karate Club](https://github.com/benedekrozemberczki/karateclub).
+The model is now also available in the [Karate Club](https://github.com/benedekrozemberczki/karateclub) package.

 This repository provides an implementation for *graph2vec* as it is described in:
 > graph2vec: Learning distributed representations of graphs.